LennartTro/EnviroBotics-Docs/docs/tutorials/start simulation.md

 ```

 ### 3. Change the directory
 Go to the directory "gz_ws".
-The pre command "../" will
+(The pre command "../" will go one file level up)
 ```bash
 cd ../gz_ws
 ```